 Support Planet Aid

 Planet Aid’s record of progress and success comes about only through the generosity of those who donate to its cause.
 In 2010, clothes donations in the U.S. allowed Planet Aid to provide $12 million in direct and in-kind Development support in 15 countries.
 Corporate funding, foundation grants, and aid from the U.S. Department of Agriculture, and the U.S. Agency for International Development continue to help Planet Aid make a difference every day.
-For more information about how you can help Planet Aid carry out its mission, visit Development="" style="">www.planetaid.org.
+For more information about how you can help Planet Aid carry out its mission, visit their new site, www.planetaid.org/.
 Your monetary gift or clothing donation, no matter how small or substantial, will help those that need it most.